Semi-Supervised Knowledge-Grounded Pre-training for Task-Oriented Dialog Systems

 We summarize the main contributions of our system S2KG (\textbf{S}emi \textbf{S}upervised \textbf{K}nowledge-\textbf{G}rounded pre-training) as follows:

-\begin{itemize} \item We build a knowledge-grounded dialog model to formulate dialog history and local KB as input and predict the system response. \item We perform semi-supervised pre-training both on the labeled and unlabeled data. \end{itemize} Our system achieves first place both in the automatic evaluation and human interaction, especially with higher BLEU (+7.64) and Success (+13.6\%).
+\begin{itemize} \item We build a knowledge-grounded dialog model to formulate dialog history and local KB as input and predict the system response. \item We perform semi-supervised pre-training both on the labeled and unlabeled data. \end{itemize} Our system achieves the first place both in the automatic evaluation and human interaction, especially with higher BLEU (+7.64) and Success (+13.6\%) than the second place.